 We believe human rights are for everyone.
 We reject any suggestion that respecting pregnant non-binary and trans people diminishes women’s rights.
 We will use both ‘women’ and ‘birthing people’ to describe individuals’ experiences and rights in maternity care.

 We want to be an accessible, inclusive and safe space for everyone who needs us.
-The Board and staff are unanimous in our view that human rights and inclusion go hand in hand, and Birthrights is here to support all pregnant people.
+The Board and staff are unanimous in our view that human rights and inclusion go hand in hand, and Birthrights is here to support all pregnant women and birthing people.

 We will challenge abusive or discriminatory comments or behaviour that are not in line with our inclusive values.
 We will not work with individuals and organisations who do not behave respectfully and will always challenge, either privately or publicly if appropriate, those in the maternity and birth rights movement who speak or act in a discriminatory way.

 Our inquiry into racial injustice

 Systemic racism in maternity care is an urgent human rights issue.
 For too long, evidence and narratives about why racial inequities in maternal outcomes persist have focussed on Black and Brown bodies being the problem – ‘defective’, ‘other’, a risk to be managed.
 The first year of our inquiry into racial injustice culminated in report Systemic Racism, Not Broken Bodies and five calls to action for the maternity system to:

 - Decolonise maternity curriculums and guidance